wmde/wikibase-release-pipeline/docs/operating/migration-guides/wbs-4-to-5.md

    docker compose down
    ```

-2. From the repository root, fetch and check out WBS 5.0.1.
+2. Move to the repository root, fetch and check out WBS 5.0.1.
 This patch release corrects the Wikibase image reference shipped in WBS 5.0.0.

    ```sh
    cd ..